Spontaneous Mutations from Terahertz Proton Tunneling: Results

 The physical picture for the proton swap proceeds in two coherent steps.
 First, the proton closer to the major groove, say, tunnels across the gap between bases.
 This costs charge transfer energy but is not forbidden by any symmetry principle.
 Next, the other proton, located closer to the minor groove, tunnels across the gap to gain back the charge transfer energy.
 At the end of the coherent second-order proccess, the protons have swapped.

 This physical picture for spontaneous mutation coincides with that of ``super-exchange'' in quantum magnetism \cite{kramers,anderson}.
 In place of proton pairs, consider a pair of electrons in the partially filled $d$-shell ($f$-shell) of two transition-metal (rare-earth) ions separated by a closed shell ligand such as fluorine or oxygen in an electrically insulating, transparent salt such as manganese fluoride (${\rm MnF_2}$).
 Instead of the location relative to the groove (major or minor) used by the proton pair, the electrons use their spin state, up or down.

 The difference in spin permits a pair of electrons to sit in the same orbital on one or the other of the two neighboring transition metal ions.
 This costs a large charge transfer energy but is not forbidden by any symmetry principle.
-Meanwhile, the spin of the electron that hops back need not match the spin of the one that hops first.
-In this way, the spin of the electron on neighboring sites can exchange on an energy scale that exceeds the thermal energy available at room temperature \cite{cuprates}.
+Meanwhile, the spin of the electron that hops back need not match the spin of the one that hops first and, in this way, the spin of the electron on neighboring sites can exchange on an energy scale that exceeds the thermal energy available at room temperature \cite{cuprates}.

+By contrast, the emergent microwave energy scale for correlated proton pair swaps $J=\epsilon\Delta=k\times0.024~{\rm K}$ \cite{delta} is suppressed by the small amplitude $\epsilon=2.0\times10^{-5}$ for the correlated proton swap to take place.
+Instead, the energy splitting $\Delta=k\times1200~{\rm K}$ \cite{delta} between the rare and dominant tautomers protects the coherence within the wild-type proton pair wavefunction from thermal fluctuations at the temperature $T=300~{\rm K}$ of the living cell.
+Indeed, thermal fluctuations are suppressed by the Boltzmann factor $\exp(-\Delta/(kT))=0.019$ and leave the coherence of the proton pair wavefunction intact.